 I’ve finally updated my server to Ubuntu 18.04 using

-do-dist-upgrade.
+do-release-upgrade.
 It took some time to run the upgrade, modify and test my ansible configuration to work properly, and fix various issues.
 Things seem to be working fine now.
 There aren’t really any noticeable differences so far, but I do have new software version and am one step closer to http 2 and Symfony 4.

 I was hoping with the upgraded version of Apache that I’d have http 2 enabled, but it isn’t enabled by default.
 It looks like it might require some work to get working, such as using php-fpm instead of mod_php.
 I will have to look at the implications of that.